-simplifications employed in the preparation of data for reporting according to these Guidelines should, to the extent possible, be employed consistently over time, unless changes are introduced to reduce discrepancies described in paragraph 1.34;
+simplifications employed in the preparation of data for reporting according to these Guidelines should, to the extent possible, be employed consistently over time, unless changes are introduced to reduce discrepancies described in paragraph 32;

-simplifications which have a material effect on the reported information should be disclosed to the relevant national supervisory authority.
+simplifications which have a material effect on the reported information should be disclosed to the relevant supervisory authority.

 Insurance and reinsurance undertakings, participating insurance and reinsurance undertakings, insurance holding companies or mixed financial holding companies and insurance third country branches should strive to ensure that, to the best of their knowledge, no errors or omissions which would lead to a materially different supervisory assessment of the institution are present in the data.

-Insurance and reinsurance undertakings, participating insurance and reinsurance undertakings, insurance holding companies or mixed financial holding companies and insurance third country branches should strive to improve business processes to reduce over time recurring discrepancies between reporting according to these guidelines and regular supervisory reporting on the basis of Solvency II Directive.
+Insurance and reinsurance undertakings, participating insurance and reinsurance undertakings, insurance holding companies or mixed financial holding companies and insurance third country branches should strive to improve business processes to reduce over time recurring discrepancies between reporting according to these Guidelines and regular supervisory reporting on the basis of the Solvency II Directive.

-Guideline 8 - Best effort: Use of data by national supervisory authorities
+Guideline 7 - Best effort: Use of data by supervisory authorities

-National supervisory authorities should acknowledge that the information submitted for financial stability purposes may be subject to changes and may not be identical to regular supervisory reporting according to Solvency II Directive.
-However, the relevant national supervisory authority may request information on how the reported data was calculated and request updated data if deemed necessary.
+Supervisory authorities should acknowledge that the information submitted for financial stability purposes may be subject to changes and may not be identical to regular supervisory reporting according to the Solvency II Directive.
+However, the relevant supervisory authority may request information on how the reported data was calculated and request updated data if deemed necessary.

-Guideline 9 – Quarterly SCR information
+Guideline 8 – Quarterly SCR information